tzafrir/ruby-style-guide/README.md

 <sup>[[link](#visibility)]</sup>

 * <a name="indent-public-private-protected"></a>
-  Indent the `public`, `protected`, and `private` methods as much as the method definitions they apply to.
+  Indent the protected and private methods one level further than other class code.
 Leave one blank line above the visibility modifier and one blank line below in order to emphasize that it applies to all methods below it.
 <sup>[[link](#indent-public-private-protected)]</sup>